Johann Friedrich Struensee: Physician to King Christian VII

 During Struensee's near ten-year residence in Altona he came into contact with a circle of aristocrats who had been sent away from the royal court in Copenhagen.
 Among them were Enevold Brandt and Count Schack Carl Rantzau, who were supporters of the Enlightenment.
 Rantzau recommended Struensee to the court as a physician to attend King Christian VII on his forthcoming tour to princely and royal courts in western Germany, the Netherlands, England, and France.

 Struensee received the appointment in April 1768.
 The king and his entourage set forth on 6 May.
 While in England Struensee received the honorary degree of Doctor in Medicine from the University of Cambridge.

-During the eight-month tour he gained the king's confidence and affection.
-The king's ministers, Bernstorff and Finance Minister H.C.
-Schimmelmann, were pleased with Struensee's influence on the king, who began making fewer embarrassing "scenes".
+During the eight-month tour, he gained the king's confidence and affection.
+The king's ministers, Bernstorff and Finance Minister H. C. Schimmelmann, were pleased with Struensee's influence on the king, who began making fewer embarrassing "scenes".
 Upon the court's return to Copenhagen in January 1769, Struensee was appointed personal physician to the king.
 In May, he was given the honorary title of State Councillor, which advanced him to the class of the third rank at court.
 Struensee wrote an important report on the mental health of the King.

 Rise to power

 First he reconciled the king and queen.
 At first Caroline Matilda disliked Struensee, but she was unhappy in her marriage, neglected and spurned by the king, and affected by his illness.
-But Struensee was one of the few people who paid attention to the lonely queen, and he seemed to do his best to alleviate her troubles.
+However, Struensee was one of the few people who paid attention to the lonely queen, and he seemed to do his best to alleviate her troubles.
 Over time her affection for the young doctor grew and by spring 1770 he became her lover; a successful vaccination of the baby crown prince in May still further increased his influence.

-Struensee was very involved with the upbringing of the Crown Prince Frederick VI along the principles of Enlightenment, such as outlined by Jean-Jacques Rousseau's challenge to return to nature.
-However, he had his own rather strict interpretation of Rousseau's ideas by isolating the child and encouraging him to manage things largely on his own.
-He also took Rousseau's advice about cold being beneficial for children literally, and the Crown Prince was thus only sparsely clothed even during winter time.
+Struensee was very involved with the upbringing of Crown Prince Frederick along the principles of Enlightenment, such as outlined by Jean-Jacques Rousseau's challenge to return to nature.
+However, he had his own interpretation of Rousseau's ideas and preferred isolating the child and encouraging him to manage things largely on his own.
+He also took Rousseau's advice about cold being beneficial for children literally, and the Crown Prince was thus only sparsely clothed even during wintertime.